xjxckk/python-ebay/README.md

 * The request will get redirected by Flask to https://dev.example.com/?challenge_code=123 which eBay will not accept

 * The Content-Type header will be added automatically by Flask as 'application/json'
+* You will need to keep the endpoint up, if it is down for 30 days your keyset will be disabled

 ### The code: